Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 But I think that that is not his deepest agenda.
 His deepest agenda is to take this incredibly powerful, secretive institution and turn it against the enemies of the Trump administration.
 He’s openly said he wants to go after members of the press.
 He wants to go after politicians.
 He wants to build cases against people who criticize the president.
 And that seems to me to be both pretty dangerous and pretty hostile to traditions of free speech and democracy.

-There’s this real tension and contradiction in what Patel says, between the “I am the great reformer, I am going to come in and make this an institution that serves all citizens with transparency and integrity and lack of partisanship,” and then these incredibly partisan “I’m going to crush the administration’s enemies, be they kind of elite politicians and media or movements on the ground.”
+There’s this real tension and contradiction in what Patel says, between the “I am the great reformer; I am going to come in and make this an institution that serves all citizens with transparency and integrity and lack of partisanship,” and then these incredibly partisan “I’m going to crush the administration’s enemies, be they kind of elite politicians and media or movements on the ground.”
 And those things just don’t go together.

 From the outside, I tend to see the partisan side outweighing the reform side.
 But I guess we’re possibly going to find out which one he really means.

-Kash Patel has described the FBI as “an existential threat to our republican form of government.”
+Mr. Patel has described the FBI as “an existential threat to our republican form of government.”
 Missouri GOP Sen. Josh Hawley told me the other day that he thinks the FBI has been operating “like J. Edgar Hoover on steroids.”
 Do you think criticisms like these are fair and warranted?
 Are there parallels between how the FBI operated under FBI Directors Christopher Wray and James Comey before him, and how it operated under Hoover?

 I don’t think that Comey and Wray were running the FBI like J. Edgar Hoover.
 Honestly, they didn’t have the power to run the FBI like J. Edgar Hoover, even if they’d wanted to.
 They are in a much weaker director’s position.
 There’s a lot more transparency.
 There’s a lot more rule-bound and law-bound policy.